JacksonO123/signals/README.md

 ## Tracking dependencies

-To track enable the signals to be observed, use the `trackScope` function.
+To enable the signals to be observed, use the `trackScope` function.
 While a few other functions track dependencies, `trackScope` is important because it returns a cleanup function to dispose of the observed signals.

 ```ts
 const cleanup = trackScope(() => {